A Brief Tour of Internet Bullshit About Cannabis Landraces was the working title for this post.

 But here’s a crucial caveat.
-One of Google’s favoured landrace experts, Brian D. Colwell, writes that “In general, landrace cannabis strains are amazingly consistent within strain, either 100% Indica or 100% Sativa…” In fact, reality is almost always otherwise, particularly when it comes to regions such as the Hindu Kush.
-Stereotypical Indica-type plants most often exist as extreme variants within the population of a single landrace.
+One of Google’s favoured landrace experts, Brian D. Colwell, writes that “In general, landrace cannabis strains are amazingly consistent within strain, either 100% Indica or 100% Sativa…” In fact, when it comes to regions such as the Hindu Kush, reality is often otherwise.
+In Pakistan and much of Afghanistan, stereotypical Indica-type plants most often exist as extreme variants within the population of a single landrace.
 Even in Tirah or Chitral, in a field of one landrace you typically find a spectrum of traits ranging from broad-leafleted to narrow-leafleted, tall to short, and every permutation thereof.
-Strains that consistently conform to the Indica stereotype appear to be a true rarity, both among landraces and modern types.
+Strains that consistently conform to the Indica stereotype appear to be a rarity, as much among landraces as modern types.

 Arguably, the Western fixation on leaflet width per se is something of a distraction, particularly in the strict context of taxonomy, where what’s more significant is total leaf area.
-In Cannabis, large leaves are an adaptive trait that develops through domestication.
-Small leaves develop when plants grows as weeds or go wild.
-From a taxonomist’s perspective, using leaflet size to differentiate between supposed species of Cannabis is to misunderstand taxonomic theory.
-Sativas and Indicas are domesticates, variations created by humankind, so they can’t be assigned as a species or any other taxonomic rank.
+Many crops with compound leaves, such as Cannabis, develop large leaves as an adaptive trait under the artificial selective pressure of domestication.
+By contrast, small leaves develop when plants grow as weeds or escapes in the wild.
+Domesticates can transition to wild-type phenotypes in around 50 generations.
+From a taxonomist’s perspective, using the leaflet shape of large-leaved plants to differentiate between supposed species of Cannabis is to misunderstand taxonomic theory.
+Sativas and Indicas are domesticates, variations created by humankind, so they can’t be assigned as species.
+And assiging them to any other taxonomic rank is a tricky business best left to trained taxonomists.

 2. “[Landrace] varieties are very stable and present very few variations—if any—from one plant to another.”
 (Alchimia)